danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyForwards.md

-Whether messages forwarded from this user will be [anonymous](https://telegram.org/blog/unsend-privacy-emoji#anonymous-forwarding)
+Whether messages forwarded from you will be [anonymous](https://telegram.org/blog/unsend-privacy-emoji#anonymous-forwarding)